cyberadityacode/javascript/001 Dice Roll/readme.md

-# 🎲 Responsive Dice Roller Game
+# 🎲 Dice Roller Game

 A fun and interactive **Dice Roller** built using **HTML, CSS, and JavaScript**.
 This lightweight web app allows users to roll a digital die by clicking on it — complete with responsive design and a satisfying click sound!